MStankiewiczOfficial/RedirectTube/README.md

 3. Click "Load Temporary Add-on".
 4. Select the `manifest.json` file from the cloned repository (it's in the `src` directory).
    The extension is now installed in your browser.

+### Chromium-based browsers (unsigned)

+The Chromium package supports Chrome, Chromium, Edge, Brave, Vivaldi, and other Chromium-based browsers.

+> [!NOTE]
+> The Chromium build is unsigned and must be reloaded manually whenever you download a new release.

+1. Download the latest release archive that ends with `-chromium-unsigned.zip` from the [releases page](https://github.com/MStankiewiczOfficial/RedirectTube/releases/).
+2. Extract the ZIP file to a directory you want to keep (the browser needs to access the extracted files).
+3. Open `chrome://extensions` (or the equivalent extensions page in your Chromium browser).
+4. Enable **Developer mode**.
+5. Click **Load unpacked** and select the directory you extracted in step 2.
+   The extension will appear in the toolbar once the folder is loaded.

 ## Usage